Promotion 'could be worth £75m' to city

 Premier League promotion 'could be worth £75m' to Cardiff

-At least £75m could be pumped into the local economy if Cardiff City secure promotion to the Premier League, a business expert has said.
+At least £75m could be pumped into the local economy following Cardiff City's promotion to the Premier League, a business expert has said.

 Higher attendances at the Cardiff City Stadium is predicted to bring in more cash to businesses west of the city.